Envío gratuito en pedidos superiores a 100 dólares.

 6. Let baby’s skin breathe without a diaper for short periods.

-Some parents add Reusable Diaper Liners to keep skin away from wet fabric.
+Some parents use reusable diaper liners to keep skin away from wet fabric.
 These liners are easy to clean and help reduce rashes.

 Here is a table of common rash causes and fixes: